Further Reading

 Conniff, Michael L. and Davis, Thomas J., Africans in the Americas: A History of the Black Diaspora.
 New York: St. Martin’s Press, 1994.

 Ellis, Edward Robb, The Epic of New York City.
-1966.
+New York: Coward-McCann, 1966.

 Foster, Thomas A., Sex and the Eighteenth-Century Man: Massachusetts and the History of Sexuality in America.
 Boston: Beacon Press, 2006.